yast/y2r/spec/y2r_spec.md

 ### `textdomain` Statement

-Y2R translates YCP `textdomain` statement as an include of the `I18n` module and call to set the text domain.
+Y2R translates YCP `textdomain` statement as a call to set the text domain.

 #### YCP (complete code)